-Its beautiful facade and fantastic interiors, coupled with the great restoration efforts by the family who owns the building and virtual reality audio guide, make a visit to Casa Batlló a must whether you are spending one day in Barcelona or four and whether you are traveling solo or with kids.
+Its beautiful facade and fantastic interiors, coupled with the great restoration efforts by the family who owns the building and virtual reality audio guide, make a visit to Casa Batlló a must whether you are spending one day in Barcelona, four days in the capital, a complete road trip around Europe, or whether you are traveling solo or with kids.

 Casa Batlló is great for all ages and in all seasons, it is even open on Christmas Day and at night throughout the year, be it for summer concerts of winter serenades.
 You can’t visit Barcelona and miss Casa Batlló.